PrinOrange/PrinOrange/README.md

 ## Hi, there👋

-I am an undergraduate student majoring in software engineering born in 2002, who is preparing for the examination for master entrance.
+I am an undergraduate student majoring in software engineering born in 2002, who is preparing for the examination for postgraduate entrance.

 My main research interests include front-end technology development, web full-stack development, software engineering theory, and the practical application of information system projects.